5mooth0perator/5mooth.github.io/README.md

 It is people's electronic cash, not connected to government or officials.

+**We have builds for Windows, Apple, and Ubuntu Linux**.
+If you prefer **source code**, you can find that [here](https://jekyllrb.com/), but you should also contact us [here](https://jekyllrb.com/) because we're looking for people like you to join us.

+### Why Robinhood?

+#### 1. Fast Transactions

+Robinhood is creating blocks every 2 minutes, as opposed to every 10 minutes.
+Your money travels 5x faster on Robinhood than on Bitcoin.

+#### 2. Privacy

+Robinhood has the same privacy features you'll find in Monero and Aeon.
+Every transaction is private unless you choose to make it public.

+#### 3. Easy To Use

+We support almost every OS, even on mobile you can [make a secured paper-wallet for free](https://jekyllrb.com/), and get started with Robinhood in under 5 minutes.

+#### 4. Easy To Mine

+Robinhood comes with its own basic CPU miner, but you can also use any Monero mining software you're used to if you'd rather use GPU's or mining pools.
+We recommend XMR-Stak Unified Miner.

+#### 5. Community

+The Robinhood community is very welcoming to all users and developers.
+You won't get shouted at when things break, and we welcome critiques of our work.
+Please join us in our Telegram Chat.

+#### 6. Support

+We are growing a community of developers and testers in our GitHub meta-forum.
+You can help by testing software and submitting bug reports, or even just cheering us on from the sidelines.

+### The story

+Too many projects are bringing in **too much funding** despite most having **no damn product**.
+We figured, _"why not do the whole thing in reverse?
+Start with a fun project, make it as simple and accessible as possible, and let it grow on its own."_

+We have a strong belief in our no-funding strategy; if we make a cool product, **the value will create itself**.
+If you think we're wrong, we're happy to [talk](https://jekyllrb.com/) about it.

 ### What is Robinhood

 Robinhood is a fully secure and anonymous cryptocurrency.
 Built from the ground up to ensure anonymity, transactions cannot be linked to a single sender.